Keisuke Honda: Melbourne Victory

 On 6 August 2018, Honda signed for Australian A-League side Melbourne Victory.
 He scored on his A-League debut, in Victory's opening game of the 2018–19 A-League, a 2–1 loss to Melbourne City in the Melbourne Derby.
-On 3 May 2019, Honda announced that he would leave the club at the end of the 2018–19 A-League season, also stating that he would not sign with an A-League team following his departure.
+On 25 November, he scored the winning goal in a 2–1 win over Sydney FC.
+Honda later rescued his club scoring an equaliser in a 1–1 draw to Wellington Phoenix on 15 February 2019.
+He make his AFC Champions League debut on 5 March in a 1–3 lost to Korean club Daegu FC.
+In the next match, he captained his club against Japanese club Sanfrecce Hiroshima where he scored in a 2–1 lost on 12 March.On 3 May 2019, Honda announced that he would leave the club at the end of the 2018–19 A-League season, also stating that he would not sign with an A-League team following his departure which saw him scoring 8 goals and 7 assists in 24 appearances for the club across all competition.

 Vitesse

-In the succeeding September, Honda publicly offered, on Twitter, to play for Manchester United and A.C.
-Milan.
+In the succeeding September, Honda publicly offered, on Twitter, to play for Manchester United and AC Milan.
 On 6 November 2019, he signed a contract for one season at Eredivisie club Vitesse Arnhem.
 However, after Leonid Slutsky's departure, Honda decided to also leave Vitesse after only four league appearances.

 Botafogo

-On 31 January 2020, Honda signed with Campeonato Brasileiro Série A side Botafogo.
+On 31 January 2020, Honda signed with Campeonato Brasileiro Série A side Botafogo where he was named as the club captain.
 On 15 March, he made his debut and scored his first goal, opening the score from a penalty kick in a 1–1 draw against Bangu in the Campeonato Carioca.
-He left the club on 28 December, three months shy of the end of his contract, stating his frustration with the lack of results and the decisions by the club's board, which had changed head coaches four times during the season, while also thanking and apologising to the fans.
+Honda goal recognised him for being the first player to score on five different continents in which he scored in.
+On 11 October, he scored a goal in a 2–1 win over Sport Recife in the Campeonato Brasileiro Série A. However, Honda left the club on 28 December, three months shy of the end of his contract, stating his frustration with the lack of results and the decisions by the club's board, which had changed head coaches four times during the season, while also thanking and apologising to the fans.
 He made 27 appearances across all competitions and scored three goals.